andre-martins/andre-martins.github.io/content/pages/home.md

 # News

+* I am giving a keynote talk at the [TRITON](https://triton-conference.org/) conference.
+* I gave a keynote talk at [TALN](https://talnrecital2021.inria.fr) where I presented some of the work we did in the [DeepSPIN](https://deep-spin.github.io/) project.
+[Here](docs/taln2021.pdf) are the slides.
+* I am co-organizing LxMLS 2021 (Lisbon Machine Learning School), which will be a fully remote school this year.
+See [here](http://lxmls.it.pt) for details!
+* We have new papers accepted at NAACL 2021 and ACL 2021.
+* I am AC for NAACL 2021, NeurIPS 2021, EMNLP 2021, ICLR 2022.
+* I am Action Editor for TACL.
 * I am co-directing the [ELLIS NLP program](https://ellis.eu/programs/natural-language-processing) with [Iryna Guleyvich](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/staff_ukp/prof_dr_iryna_gurevych/index.en.jsp) and [Ivan Titov](http://ivan-titov.org/), with an amazing list of fellows and scholars!
 * We're launching [LUMLIS](https://lumlis.tecnico.ulisboa.pt), the Lisbon unit of the [ELLIS](https://ellis.eu) network!
 * We have new papers accepted at EMNLP 2020 and NeurIPS 2020.
 * I am SAC for EACL 2021 and AC for ICLR 2021.
 * **We have an opening for a Post-Doc position in the DeepSPIN project.** See [here](pages/jobs.html) for details!
-* I am co-organizing LxMLS 2020 (Lisbon Machine Learning School), which will be a fully remote school this year.
-See [here](http://lxmls.it.pt) for details!
 * We have new papers accepted at ACL 2020, ICML 2020, and EAMT 2020.
 * We have a new [JMLR paper](http://jmlr.csail.mit.edu/papers/volume21/19-021/19-021.pdf) on Learning with Fenchel-Young Losses (work done with collaboration with [Mathieu Blondel](http://mblondel.org)).
 * I am AC for NeurIPS 2020 and EMNLP 2020.